The hidden hazards of YouTube’s fun, flashy educational videos

 I mean, this is how YouTube works—to get as much traffic as possible.”

-There were relatively few broadcasters, and in their educational programming they enforced an ethos that generally prized accuracy over entertainment, according to Carlson.
+There were relatively few broadcasters, and in their educational programming, they enforced an ethos that generally prized accuracy over entertainment, according to Carlson.
 But over the years that crumbled.
 From misleading depictions of sharks as lethal human-hunting machines during Discovery’s Shark Week to pseudoscientific documentaries like History’s Ancient Aliens, the scientific quality of the content declined.

 Worries about a lack of gatekeeping fueled Andrew Keen’s 2007 book The Cult of the Amateur, one of the earliest broadsides leveled against user-generated content, from blogs to YouTube to Wikipedia.
 Keen blamed these upstarts for destroying professionally made media like the Encyclopedia Britannica and newspapers.
 Some aspects of the argument have aged better than others.
 While Wikipedia did mostly supplant Britannica and other professional encyclopedias, studies have long suggested the crowd-sourced version is just as accurate.
 And since YouTubing is no longer only an activity for amateurs, there have been some improvements in style and substance.